 - To ensure that children are given the opportunity to perform both at school and council level.

 - To ensure that children are supported and encouraged to reach their full musical potential.

 - New instrumental pupils are offered trial lessons for 6 weeks.

 - We offer group tuition.
-Pupils taking SQA (Scottish Qualifications Authority) courses at secondary school may be offered one to one tuition.
+Pupils taking SQA (Scottish Qualifications Authority) music courses at secondary school may be offered one to one tuition.

 - Lessons last approximately 25-30 minutes and are limited to one instrument/voice.
 Pupils receiving tuition at the RCS Music Works are not entitled to lessons in school as well.

 - The Instrumental Service strongly advises against having more than one teacher.